MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/pivot.md

 The `Pivot` control and related tabs pattern are used for navigating frequently accessed, distinct content categories.
 Pivots allow for navigation between two or more content views and rely on text headers to articulate the different sections of content.

-This code component provides a wrapper around the [Fluent UI `Pivot`](https://developer.microsoft.com/fluentui#/controls/web/pivot) control for use in canvas and custom pages.
+This code component provides a wrapper around the [Fluent UI `Pivot`](https://developer.microsoft.com/fluentui#/controls/web/pivot) control for use in canvas apps and custom pages.

 > [!NOTE]
-> Component source code and more information available at the [Creator kit GitHub repository](https://github.com/microsoft/powercat-creator-kit).
+> You can find component source code and more information at the [Creator Kit GitHub repository](https://github.com/microsoft/powercat-creator-kit).

 ## Limitations